- Which associate degrees are intended for transfer?

-How can I be sure my MCC courses transfer to my four-year school?
+- How can I be sure my MCC courses transfer to my four-year school?

-- Transfer planning is a detailed process, and you are responsible for knowing specific requirements of the four-year school you are considering.
+Meet with an advisor!
+Transfer planning is a detailed process, and you're responsible for knowing specific requirements of the four-year school you are considering.
 Meeting with an advisor can help you prepare for a seamless transfer.

-- Transfer and Course Equivalency Guides provide recommended courses for specific majors at your transfer institution and course to course equivalencies.
+Transfer and Course Equivalency Guides provide recommended courses for specific majors at your transfer institution and course-to-course equivalencies.

-- The Illinois Articulation Initiative (IAI) is a statewide agreement between over 100 Illinois colleges and universities designed to help students transfer credit.
+The Illinois Articulation Initiative (IAI) is a statewide agreement between over 100 Illinois colleges and universities designed to help students transfer credit.

-How to use Transferology®.
+Watch a quick tutorial on How to use Transferology®.

-How can I learn more about four-year schools?
+- How can I learn more about four-year schools?

-- Sample academic plans for students who have decided on a baccalaureate major but are undecided about a baccalaureate transfer school
+Read some sample academic plans for students who have decided on a baccalaureate major but are undecided about a baccalaureate transfer school

-Are there alternative bachelor and graduate degree programs?
+- Are there alternative bachelor and graduate degree programs?